Current EPIC Lab Members

 Jax worked in the EPIC lab creating many of the parts used for the experiments in order to help learn more about exoplanets and on querying characteristics of past dome-forming eruptions in an effort to improve eruption forecasting tools.

 Having trained as an experimental petrologist at UCLA under Craig Manning, Mike worked at EPIC for two years to help construct the new experimental lab, including refurbishing two Kennedy-style piston cylinders and a 1 atm gas mixing apparatus, as well setting up a new Boyd-England style piston cylinder and all ancillary equipment.
-Following his work in EPIC, Mike completed a PhD at UC Davis and is now a postdoc at Pacific NW National Lab.
+Following his work in EPIC, Mike completed a PhD at UC Davis, a postdoc at Pacific NW National Lab and now works at the NASA Johnson Space Center.

 Having trained as an experimental petrologist at UCLA under Craig Manning, Mike worked at EPIC for two years to help construct the new experimental lab, including refurbishing two Kennedy-style piston cylinders and a 1 atm gas mixing apparatus, as well setting up a new Boyd-England style piston cylinder and all ancillary equipment.
-Following his work in EPIC, Mike completed a PhD at UC Davis and is now a postdoc at Pacific NW National Lab.
+Following his work in EPIC, Mike completed a PhD at UC Davis, a postdoc at Pacific NW National Lab and now works at the NASA Johnson Space Center.

 Jamie Shaffer,